 Compare that to the Fronius Gen24.
 The outside case got to a mild 35 degrees.
 The internal temperature of the inverter was 46.6 degrees.

-So, there’s my review.
-In short, SolPlanet is new to Australia, we don’t really know if they’ll be here long term to honour warranties.
+SolPlanet is new to Australia, we don’t really know if they’ll be here long-term to honour warranties.
 It’s an inflexible inverter, so not suitable for complicated roofs.
-At time the time of writing this review, it didn’t have a consumption monitor.
-It’s maximum power point tracker isn’t great, and it doesn’t have a global maximum power point tracker.
+At the time of writing this review, it didn’t have a consumption monitor.
+Its maximum power point tracker isn’t great, and it doesn’t have a global maximum power point tracker.
 So I wouldn’t use it if your panels are anywhere near the shade.
 It runs so hot I would expect it to derate on a hot summer’s day.
 And the extra 10+ degrees is going to shorten its life span.
 But it is $1000 cheaper than Fronius, the best inverter on the market.

 What do you think?
 Am I being too harsh?
 Should I stop acting like a solar snob?
-Or do you agree with me.
-Pay a bit more for better performance, proven reliability, and more importantly, a proven track record from a manufacturer that will sticking around to honour your warranty.
+Or do you agree with me?
+Pay a bit more for better performance, proven reliability, and more importantly, a proven track record from a manufacturer that will stick around to honour your warranty.
 Let me know in the comments below.